MdEhsanulHaqueKanan/house-plant-species-identifier-machine-learning-flask-app/README.md

 - System Architecture
 - Model Details
 - Results
-- Local Setup & Installation
+- Local Setup & Installation (for this monolithic version)
-- Future Enhancements

 ---

-## Key Features
+## Key Features (of this Original Version)

 *   **Image-Based Classification**: Users can upload an image (`.jpg`, `.png`, etc.) of a house plant.
 *   **Instant Predictions**: The application returns the predicted species name along with a confidence score.
-*   **Interactive UI**: A clean, responsive, and user-friendly interface built with Flask and HTML/CSS.
+*   **Monolithic UI**: A clean, functional interface built with Flask and server-side rendered HTML/CSS.
 *   **Efficient Backend**: The Flask server handles file uploads and model inference efficiently.
-*   **Pre-trained Deep Learning Model**: Utilizes a powerful `EfficientNet-B0` model for accurate and fast predictions.
+*   **Custom-Trained Deep Learning Model**: Utilizes a fine-tuned `EfficientNet-B0` model for accurate and fast predictions.

 ---